-Not only this, but the service providers and data centres are becoming ever more powerful and have a driving need for better power efficiency which also is facilitated by our industry innovations.
+Therefore service providers and datacenters are required to become ever more powerful and have a driving need for better power efficiency which also is facilitated by our industry innovations to contain cost.

 In this issue of PSD we are covering not only the issue of powering efficient communications systems, but also how companies are coping with this particular design conundrum.
-For instance our PowerPlayer features Alex Lidow of EPC, the Gallium Arsenide Company's CEO with his interesting perspective.
+For instance our PowerPlayer features Alex Lidow of EPC, the innovative Gallium Arsenide (GaN) Company's CEO with his interesting perspective.